 European Legal Networks in Crisis

 In 2010, the sovereign debt crisis erupted in the European Union (EU) and continues to raise critical questions about the macro-economic governance structure of the EU.
 The Eurozone crisis impacted not only financial stability, but also confidence in the EU system.
 Reform of the Economic and Monetary Union (EMU) institutional structure as well as member states fiscal positions have been contentious issues.
-The crisis in the area of economic and financial governance revealed a more fundamental problem: the sustainability in the long-term of the Euro and the EMU broadly speaking.
-These characteristics of both the EMU and the Eurozone crisis policy response have subsequently triggered a number of legal cases at European constitutional courts, both national and supranational.
-What is interesting about these cases is not simply that their initiators were concerned about the legal developments of the Eurozone crisis policy response, but also the social, political and economic context in which the cases are embedded.
+A key aspect has been the creation of various financial mechanisms which are anchored in hybrid legal arrangements as well as the reconstruction of Europe’s sovereign debt markets in a bid to avoid future bailouts.
+This proliferation of legal instruments and regulations has been dubbed ‘juridification’ – i.e. legal formalization – of European economic governance, and has been intensely debated in legal circles (Dawson & De Witte 2013; FIDE 2014; Amtenbrink, 2014; Biebricher 2016).